-International Student & Scholar Services (ISSS) assists UMB faculty and staff to bring international scholars to campus for a variety of purposes.
-ISSS advises on immigration matters, issues visa documents, and provides information and guidance on a wide range of issues such as employment, visa dependents, health insurance, and tax matters.
-Weekly orientation sessions for new scholars and their families are held throughout the year.
-Facutly, staff, current scholars and incoming scholars will find information on various topics in the table below.
+The International Student and Scholar Office (ISSO) assists UMass Boston faculty and staff to bring international scholars to campus for a variety of purposes.
+ISSO advises on immigration matters, issues visa documents, and provides information and guidance on a wide range of issues such as employment, visa dependents, health insurance, and tax matters.
+Weekly orientation sessions for new scholars and their families are held throughout the year during scholar advising hours.
+Faculty, staff, current scholars, and incoming scholars will find information on various topics in the table below.
 Please feel free to email a scholar advisor for questions and assistance.

 J-1 visiting scholar appointments at the University of Massachusetts Boston fall into one of the following categories:

 - Professor: a professor is an individual primarily teaching, lecturing, observing, or consulting.
 A professor may also conduct research, unless disallowed by the program sponsor.
 Minimum stay of three weeks required with a maximum stay of five years

 - Research Scholar: a research scholar is an individual primarily conducting research, observing, or consulting in connection with a research project.
 The research scholar may also teach or lecture, unless disallowed by the program sponsor.
 Minimum stay of three weeks required with a maximum stay of five years.

 - Short-term Scholar: a short-term scholar is an individual coming to the U.S. for a period of up to six months to lecture, observe, consult, and participate in seminars, workshops, conferences, professional meetings, or similar types of educational and professional activities.
 No minimum stay required with a maximum stay of six months (NOTE: no extensions beyond six months under any circumstances)